 Psychiatric treatment from a licensed prescriber

 Certain medications help with managing symptoms of bipolar disorder.
 Psychopharmaceuticals, for example, are used to help balance mood and can be used immediately after diagnosis.
 Some treatment plans may target sleep and anxiety, while others may seek to treat depressive episodes.
-This process may take some time, and a person might need to try several different medications before finding the ones that work best.
+This process may take some time, and a person might need to try several different bipolar disorder medications before finding the ones that work best.
 Before starting a medication, it is important to:

 - Understand the risks and benefits of the medication